pgdouyon/vim-niffler/README.md

 - The `NifflerTselect` command can be used to replace the built-in `:tselect` command and filter a list of matching tags.
     - `nnoremap <silent> g] :NifflerTselect<CR>`

+- The `NifflerTjump` command can similarly be used to replace the built-in `:tjump` command.
+The command will jump directly to a tag if there is only one match and otherwise will present a list of matching tags to filter
+    - `nnoremap <silent> g<C-]> :NifflerTjump<CR>`

 ### Key Mappings